-Moose is one of the largest animals in North America and is a common sight in some regions, including Canada and Alaska.
+The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 The moose is defined by its gigantic body size and impressive antlers.
 They are the largest and tallest members of the deer family.
 They are mostly dark brown or black and have long legs, a hump, and short tails.